LifeLock™ Identity Theft Protection Services

 LifeLock's website is very upfront about this: Everything they do, you could do for yourself for free.

-Heck — I took them up on it for my daughter.
-LifeLock seemed more appropriate for her (she won't be needing credit anytime soon) than for my wife and I, who do use credit and open accounts often (see also Credit Card Arbitrage) and who already have TrueCredit monitoring.
+Heck — as you'll read below, I took them up on it for my daughter.
+LifeLock seemed far more appropriate for her (she won't be needing credit anytime soon) than for my wife and I, who do use credit and who open accounts as the need arises (see also Credit Card Arbitrage) and who already have TrueCredit monitoring.

 Credit Monitoring vs. LifeLock: